Glossary

 Starboard: The right side when looking forward (from “steering board” in Viking longships when the steering board was on the right side of the pointed stern).

-Stem: Front of the hull.
+Stem: Front of the boat

 Stern: Back of the boat.